thewebsitenursery/helloword/README.md

-# Growing Something Awesome

-## Coming Soon template for new web projects
+# Helloworld An Awesome Coming Soon template for new web projects

 ### Automatic redirect to video or image slider background depending on users device / browser

 Example at: https://thewebsitenursery.com/awesome